openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/FFI/cangjie-arkts/interop_guidelines.md

 **[Rule]** Use try statements to catch and handle cross-language call exceptions.

 In cross-language function calls, exceptions thrown by the callee are automatically converted by the interoperability library into exceptions that can be caught by the caller.
-The caller should use try statements to catch and handle exceptions to prevent program errors or crashes.
+The caller should use try statements to catch and handle these exceptions to prevent program errors or crashes.

 **Correct Example (Catching Cangjie exceptions on ArkTS side):**